epam/edp-component-operator/docs/api.md

-EDPComponent is the Schema for the edpcomponents API
+EDPComponent is the Schema for the edpcomponents API.

 <table>
     <thead>